canonical/ubuntu-for-developers-docs/docs/howto/go-setup.md

 This builds a binary that can be run on your Ubuntu system.
 Different target systems can be set for the compiler.

 To set the environment for a Windows amd64 build, run:

 ```none
 export GOOS=windows GOARCH=amd64
 ```

-Running `go build` creates a `hello.exe` binary that runs on Windows.
+This causes `go build` to create a `hello.exe` binary that runs on Windows.

 To test the (Linux) binary, execute it by running: